 Industry is seeking to realize a balanced approach between resource efficiency and the elimination of hazardous substances over their life-cycle when EoL matters are considered.
-Whilst Polystyrene (PS) foams can be safely used and recovered, the selection of a particular EoL option at various stages of their life-cycle - production, construction and demolition phases - will vary according to a combination of criteria considered such as environmental sustainability, technical feasibility and economic viability.
-In addition the phase-out of HBCD from PS foams will influence the choice of the recovery options with a tendency towards increased re-use and recycling.
-Whilst HBCD is safely incorporated in the PS foam matrix, and in order to satisfy existing and forthcoming regulatory demands, the incineration with energy recovery option is seen today as the most efficient recovery route, all aspects considered.

-Besides this requirement for a balanced approach on resource efficiency and the elimination of hazardous substances there are additional technical and economic constraints that require full attention and validation before selecting the most appropriate EoL route.
-The various criteria and limiting factors are further illustrated in this document.
+Whilst Polystyrene (PS) foams can be safely used and recovered, the selection of a particular EoL option at various stages of their life-cycle - production, construction and demolition phases - will vary according to a combination of criteria such as environmental sustainability, technical feasibility and economic viability.
+While HBCD is safely incorporated in the PS foam matrix, in order to satisfy existing and forthcoming regulatory demands, the incineration with energy recovery option is today the most efficient recovery route, all aspects considered.
+Besides this requirement for a balanced approach on resource efficiency and the elimination of hazardous substances there are additional technical and economic constraints that require full attention before selecting the most appropriate EoL route.
+The phase-out of Hexabromocyclododecane (HBCD) from PS foams will directly influence the preferred selection of the recovery options with a tendency towards increased re-use and recycling.
+The various criteria and limiting factors are further illustrated in the document.